How to Become a Immigration Paralegal

 Immigration Paralegal Salary, Job Outlook, and Employers

 Immigration paralegals are employed by various interest groups, government agencies and private law firms.
 Due to the increased attention and focus on illegal immigration, immigration paralegals are in demand more than ever.
-According to the NFPA’s (National Federation of Paralegal Associations) 2009 survey, immigration paralegals average between $40,000 and $60,000 depending on experience, qualifications or specialization, as well as possible management responsibilities.
-Most law firms that hire a full or part-time immigration paralegal may offer benefits including 401k’s, insurance and performance bonuses.
+The Bureau of Labor Statistics reports that paralegals earn a median salary of $46,990 per year.1 Most law firms that hire a full or part-time immigration paralegal may offer benefits including 401k’s, insurance and performance bonuses.
 Many pro-bono or public interest groups however, do not pay as well or offer many benefits.
-Immigration paralegals in interest groups or rural areas sometimes make less than $20,000 a year, which, compared to major cities and private law firms, is very little; nonetheless they remain a necessity.

 - CERT: Paralegal Studies